 Clearing the Way

-It has been in the news that an event that happened when the person was 18 years old, has come back to haunt them for the job of a lifetime when they are in their fifties.
-Now if you’re thirteen, fourteen, or fifteen, we don’t think about this so much, unless an adult has sat with them and discussed how important it is to their future.
+I read recently about an event that happened when the person was 18 years old that has come back to haunt them for the job of a lifetime when they are in their fifties.
+Now, if you’re thirteen, fourteen, or fifteen, we don’t think about this so much unless an adult has sat with them and discussed how important it is to their future.
 As we get older, some of the poor decisions we made earlier can be a factor as we try to move on to careers and promotions.

 - Pick two of your favorite social media sites and review the postings your friends have made.